 Paleo is short for Paleolithic - the period of human development over 2.5 million years ago; well before the advent of the grocery store.
 Humans only ate foods that were readily available.

 Yes, this spans back far before the invention of agriculture.
 And before you ask, no. They didn’t even have Instacart.
 These pre-Facebook humans had to adapt genetically to their limitations in food supply to become healthier and stronger.

-Advocates for this animal based, low-carbohydrate diet argue that there is too little a time frame between the Paleolithic era and the Facebook era for the human body to adapt to our new diets.
+Advocates for this animal based, low-carbohydrate diet argue that there's too little a time frame between the Paleolithic era and the Facebook era for the human body to adapt to our new diets.
 They even say that this lack of adaptation is responsible for diabetes and obesity.